This Blue Mountains 4WD Tracks Adventure post was last updated on 12 June 2020.

-Pro tip: pitch a tent by the Lost City sign (pictured above) where the road ends, and spend the night camping here.
+Pro tip: drive through the Blue Mountains 4WD tracks, pitch a tent by the Lost City sign (pictured above) where the road ends, and spend the night camping here.
 When you wake up in the morning, you’ll have an epic sunrise view all to yourself!

 Blackfellows Hand Cave

-After frolicking around The Lost City, we headed back into the forest maze in search of a good lunch spot and a particular cave (the latter of which we never quite managed to locate).
+After frolicking around The Lost City, we headed back into the Blue Mountains 4WD tracks maze in search of a good lunch spot and a particular cave (the latter of which we never quite managed to locate).

 We did, however, come upon Blackfellows Hand Cave, a sacred aboriginal site with a few remnants of rock art on the walls.

-Planning A 4×4 Trip Around The Blue Mountains
+Planning A Trip Around The Blue Mountains 4WD Tracks

-Since this blog post was more of a photo diary than a useful guide to planning a 4WD adventure around the Blue Mountains and Newnes State Forest, I thought I’d link you to some other sites that might help more with the planning:
+Since this blog post was more of a photo diary than a useful guide to planning a 4WD adventure around the Blue Mountains and Newnes State Forest, I thought I’d link you to some other sites that might help more with 4WD in the Blue Mountains: